 You may come to a phase where you ask yourself, is this the right job for me?
 Am I on the right career path?
 Will I be more successful if I choose a different occupation?

-These are just some questions that you can be asking yourself.
-You cannot help but compare yourself with others, which can lead to self-pity or low self-esteem.
+These are just some questions that you can ask yourself.
+You cannot help but compare yourself with others, which can lead to self-pity or low self-esteem.ย

 Your Relationships